23-24 November 2018

 The use of 3D-scanning technology, digital photography and software to reconstruct the music of the Lehmann cabinet.

 Bodil Stauning, furniture conservator, the Royal Danish Collection, Copenhagen, Denmark

 Particular algorithms: using advances in technology for the reintegration of lost veneer

 The application of sophisticated digital and machining techniques to approximate the artist’s hand and original material when restoring losses in veneer.

-Vidar Thijssen, student, conservation & restoration of cultural heritage programme at University of Amsterdam, Amsterdam, the Netherlands
+Vidar Thijssen, furniture conservator in training, University of Amsterdam, Amsterdam, the Netherlands

 Gluing delaminated molded plywood through vacuum infusion

 Techniques from the car body and boat building industries have been adapted and put into use to restore the broken backs of plywood furniture by Arne Jacobsen.

 Stephan de Vries, junior furniture conservator, Cultural Heritage Agency, Rijswijk, the Netherlands

 Steno-injection: an injection technique for the restoration of wooden objects